 Johnny was thinking quickly.
 “Dude, I totally asked you if you wanted to pitch in $10, you don’t remember?”
-But as soon as he was spinning the lie, he knew he’d picked the wrong lie because so few and far between were their daily words that James would surely have remembered if Johnny had asked him in on the pool yesterday.
+But as soon as he was spinning the lie, he knew that he’d picked the wrong lie because their daily words were so few and far between that you know James would have remembered if Johnny had asked him.
 Johnny was instantly wishing he’d gone with the, “Dude, I was totally going to ask you … ” line instead but it was too late.

 “It’s cool guys, you don’t have to lie, even though you never included me in on anything, no hard feelings.”

 No hard feelings?
 Johnny thought to himself.
 You’re the one with no hard feelings???

 “Listen, we all know it sucks balls at work,” this was getting surreal on top of surreal, hearing James use a phrase like, “it sucks balls”, it was so un-James-like, “but I’m going to go for that lump sum tomorrow and as soon as I have the money in my account, I’m going to buy everyone at work one of those very same cruise line trips they have us selling all day long.”

 Whether he was that freaking clueless and thought this was some sort of benevolent act or not, this was like adding insult to injury because after making cold calls all day every day and trying to get people to listen to your spiel about what a once in a lifetime opportunity this cruise would be, the last thing in the world you wanted to be was one of those people on that freakin’ ship.